TheDarthFather/Magic-Halloween/README.md

 - All the mobs will drop SP and a few custom weapons.
 - Each weapon comes in 2 variants .. one _Magical_, that _rolls_ different stats on drop and a _Unique_ one, with fixed stats that have also a passive spell (ex CriticalChance).

-_Note: MC vanilla 1.6 weapon speed is actualy a -60% generic speed value.
-As on wands I could not add %, you will see a flat speed penalty to ensure a similar cooldown ...  _
+_Note: MC vanilla 1.6 weapon attack speed is actualy a -60% generic speed value.
+As on wands I could not add %, you will see a flat attack speed penalty to ensure a similar cooldown ... similar for speed and knokback   _

 **_Weapons_**